johnwcowan/r7rs-work/RelationsCowan.md

 ### Relational algebraic operations

+For all these operations, any duplicate tuples that would otherwise exist in the result are quietly removed.

 (relation-project relation list)

 Returns a relation with only the attribute names given in list.
-Duplicate tuples are removed.

 (relation-remove relation list)

 Returns a relation with all the attribute names that do not appear in list.
-Duplicate tuples are removed.

 (relation-rename relation alist)

-List is an alist mapping attribute names in relation to new attribute names.
+Alist is an alist mapping attribute names in relation to new attribute names.
 This procedure returns a relation in which all attribute names appearing as the keys in alist have been replaced with attribute names appearing as the corresponding values.